zhoupgit/grafana/docs/sources/panels-visualizations/visualizations/bar-chart/index.md

 - **Always** Always show values.
 - **Never** Never show values.

-### Stacking

-Controls bar chart stacking.

-- **Off**: Bars will not be stacked.
-- **Normal**: Bars will be stacked on each other.
-- **Percent**: Bars will be stacked on each other, and the height of each bar is the percentage of the total height of the stack.

 ### Group width

 Controls the width of groups.
 1 = max with, 0 = min width.